A&T foundation plans new development near campus, the latest project looking to build up east Greensboro

 GREENSBORO — A foundation known for housing N.C.
 A&T students is expanding its reach with a new off-campus project meant to benefit the school and boost economic growth in east Greensboro.

 The N.C.
-A&T Real Estate Foundation envisions "The Resurgent" as a $60 million, multi-phase development, with apartments, shops, offices and parking on the southeast corner of East Market Street and Benbow Road near the university.
+A&T Real Estate Foundation envisions “The Resurgent” as a $60 million, multi-phase development, with apartments, shops, offices and parking on the southeast corner of East Market Street and Benbow Road near the university.rket Street Development

 “We want people to come here, live and shop,” said Kim Cameron, the foundation’s executive director.